Anti-Bot

 Labels emittedawswaf:managed:aws:bot-control:* on classified requests

-Bypass difficultyLow (Common) to medium (Targeted with challenge)
+Detection strengthLight (Common) to moderate (Targeted with challenge)

 Common vs Targeted — the two tiers

-Targeted adds a Silent Challenge (lightweight JS that issues aws-waf-token) and a CAPTCHA Challenge action.
-When configured to challenge rather than block, a request without the token gets a 405 with an x-amzn-waf-action: challenge header and an HTML page that runs the WAF challenge script.
-Targeted also adds rate-aggregation per session token.
+Targeted adds a Silent Challenge (a small piece of JavaScript that hands out an aws-waf-token) and a CAPTCHA Challenge action.
+When it's set to challenge rather than block, a request with no token gets a 405 response carrying an x-amzn-waf-action: challenge header plus an HTML page that runs the WAF challenge script.
+Targeted also counts requests per session token to catch ones coming in too fast.

 How AWS labels classified requests

-AWS WAF doesn't score in 0–99 like Cloudflare.
-Instead it attaches labels to each request — awswaf:managed:aws:bot-control:bot:category:scraping_framework, awswaf:managed:aws:bot-control:signal:automated_browser, and so on.
-The customer site writes rules that act on those labels (block, challenge, count).
-This makes Bot Control more permissive by default than other vendors — a labelled request only blocks if the customer added the rule, so many AWS-protected sites accept traffic Cloudflare or Akamai would reject.
+Unlike Cloudflare, AWS WAF doesn't give each request a 0–99 score.
+Instead it attaches labels — short tags describing what it thinks the request is — such as awswaf:managed:aws:bot-control:bot:category:scraping_framework or awswaf:managed:aws:bot-control:signal:automated_browser.
+The site owner then writes rules that act on those labels (block, challenge, or just count).
+This makes Bot Control more lenient by default than other vendors: a labelled request is only blocked if the owner actually added a rule for it, so many AWS-protected sites let through traffic that Cloudflare or Akamai would reject.

-Common tier: any modern impersonation library (curl_cffi, tls-client, hrequests) plus a non-datacenter IP.
+Common tier: any modern impersonation library (curl_cffi, tls-client, hrequests) plus a non-datacenter IP presents a consistent client.
 The signature list is short and well-known.

-Targeted tier: if the customer chose challenge, a real-browser session (Playwright, Camoufox) solves the challenge once and reuses the aws-waf-token cookie for subsequent requests.
-The token TTL is generous (~5 min default, configurable).
-If the customer chose block, you need to match the underlying fingerprint — broadly the same approach as Akamai but with a much weaker scoring model.
+Targeted tier: if the owner chose challenge, a real-browser session (Playwright, Camoufox) completes the challenge once and then reuses the aws-waf-token cookie for later requests — the token stays valid for a while (~5 min by default, configurable).
+If the owner chose block, there's no challenge to complete, so a coherent, consistent browser configuration matters — broadly the same considerations as Akamai, but against a much weaker scoring model.

 Code example